camidiazf/Mycobacterium-smegmatis-model-calibration-and-validation/README.md

 ---

-**Note:**
+**Notes:**

-- Adjust parameter lists, bounds, and conditions in your scripts as needed for your specific system.
+- Update parameter lists, bounds, and configurations in your scripts as needed for your specific system.
-- For further customization or advanced analysis, refer to the docstrings and comments within each script.
+- Refer to docstrings in each module for detailed usage.

-- Codes still being updated
-- Paper and origin of experimental data to be published shortly

----
+- Experimental data origin and publication details will be added soon.